 Several forms of assessment of the consequences of the United Kingdom's withdrawal for the air transport sector were shared with the Commission by relevant stakeholders.
-These assessments conclude that absence of air traffic between the EU-27 and the UK would cause significant disruptions in the EU-27.
+These assessments conclude that absence of air traffic between the EU and the UK would cause significant disruptions in the EU.
 Air connectivity plays a crucial role within the wider economy.
 More than facilitating mobility, aviation is a strong driver of trade, growth and jobs.
-The direct contribution of aviation to the EU GDP is €110 billion, while the overall impact, including tourism, is as large as €510 billion through the multiplier effect4.
-In total, passengers travelling between the EU-27 and the UK represented 16% of all intra-EU traffic in 2016, although this figure varied significantly between EU Member States and can account for over 25%.
-Furthermore, in 2017, 19,3% of the intra-EU air transport was carried out by UK licenced air carriers, while 44,7 % of the traffic between the EU-27 and the UK was carried out by EU-27 licensed air carriers.
+The direct contribution of aviation to the EU GDP is €168 billion, while the overall impact, including tourism, is as large as $\in 672$ billion through the multiplier effect5.
+In total, passengers travelling between the EU and the UK represented 24% of all intra-EU traffic in 2019, although this figure varied significantly between EU Member States.
+Furthermore, in 2019, 19,5% of the intra-EU scheduled seats available were offered by UK licenced air carriers, while 50,4 % of the supply traffic between the EU and the UK was offered by EU licensed air carriers.
 Alternative transport options are available notably with rail and sea links but only for a small number of countries such as Belgium, France and Ireland.
 For other countries that are further away in the East and South of the Union, road and rail travel times make such not substitutable to air travel.
-Consequently, the significant damaging impact of the total loss of air connectivity on the EU-27 economy and citizens needs to be mitigated.
+Consequently, the significant damaging impact of the total loss of air connectivity on the EU economy and citizens needs to be mitigated.